-Although many women dream of their wedding when they were girls, I'm betting that, as kids, most of them weren't able to process how much the big day costs.
+Although many of us dreamed of our wedding when we were young, I'm betting that, as kids, we weren't able to process how much the big day costs.
 It's only after we've become adults and deal with grown-up stuff like school loans and 401(k) contributions that the true cost of a wedding really hits home.
 Going into debt because of a wedding isn't exactly the most romantic way to start a marriage, so read on for suggestions to help you save money on your wedding.

 Use the Best Credit Card For Wedding Expenses

 When you're paying for your wedding expenses, you might decide to use a credit card to enjoy some of the rewards.
 Before doing so, keep in mind that you should only charge what you can pay off immediately.
 It's not worth going into debt for just one day, no matter how special it is.